mucahitkayadan/Image_Stitching_OpenCV/README.md

 ## 5. CONCLUSION
 This project aimed to understand image feature detection and feature matching problems.
 In the end of the project, I learned how to extract features and patching images.
 The datasets with number 2, which include Porta Portello are harder than 1 and 3.
-It is because they have lower number of matches.
+It is because they have a lower number of matches.
-In future steps, I would like to add detector options like ORB etc. Thus, the user could choose what detector to use.
+In future steps, I would like to add detector options like ORB, etc. Thus, the user could choose what detector to use.

 ## 6. SOURCES